 Commercial auto insurance

 In most states, you’ll need commercial auto insurance to cover your business’s work vehicles.
-Even if you drive your own truck to job sites, it probably won’t be covered under your personal car insurance.
+Even if you drive your own truck to job sites, it might not be covered under your personal car insurance.

 Commercial auto insurance can help protect your business from unexpected expenses if you or your employees are involved in an accident while driving a covered vehicle.